Dickson appeals to FG to issue operational licence to Bayelsa Airport – The Sun Nigeria

 He said the incoming administration is expected to consolidate on such key projects as the Agge Deep Seaport with the Forward Operating Base completed.

-Governor Dickson who also commissioned the 2.5 kilometre airport road built by his government, named it after the first civilian governor of the state, Chief Diepreye Alamieyeseigha.
+Governor Dickson, who also commissioned the 2.5 kilometre airport, named it after the first civilian governor of the state, Diepreye Alamieyeseigha.

-He said the airport project was initially conceptualized by the former governor, noting that the construction and completion of the project by his administration was in realization of Chief Alamieyeseigha’s vision to build an airport in the heart of Ijaw nation.
+He said the airport project was initially conceptualised by the former governor, noting that the construction and completion of the project by his administration was in realisation of Alamieyeseigha’s vision to build an airport in the heart of Ijaw nation.

 Leave a Reply